ucdavisdatalab/workshop_python_basics/chapters/02_pandas-basics.md

 - StringDtype
 - python object (including strings)

-For `int` and `float` data, in pandas we can specify the number the size of the int or float, such as int64 -> a 64 bit integer.
+For `int` and `float` data, in Pandas we can specify the number the size of the int or float, such as int64 -> a 64 bit integer.

 ## Series

-Each column in the DataFrame is a pandas `Series` object.
+Each column in the DataFrame is a Pandas `Series` object.
 A Series is a collection of values that all share the same data type.
 In addition, each value has a label, these labels don't need to be unique and by default are integers starting at 0.

-It is built on top of the numpy ndarray object, and as such, will perform much faster than the list object for numerical operations.
+It is built on top of the NumPy ndarray object, and as such, will perform much faster than the list object for numerical operations.

 Lets look at the year column of our data.
 We can access it with the following: